 An application for rekey or data modification is submitted by a subscriber only in electronic form.

 4.1.2.3.
 Certificate revocation or suspension application

-An application for certificate revocation can be submitted only by authorized persons (see chapter 4.9.2 and 4.9.14):
+An application for certificate revocation can be submitted by phone call only by authorized persons (see chapter 4.8.2 and 4.8.14).